 The period after planting a new fruit tree is key to its long-term success.
-Protect your investment of time, money and space in your garden by following some simple checklists and tasks to make sure your young trees have everything they need.
+Protect your investment of time, money and space in your garden, and put your young trees on the path for a long healthy life with these simple checklists and tasks.

 $19.00 incl.
 GST